liferay/liferay-docs/develop/reference/articles/12-project-templates/33-theme-template.markdown

     - `[gradlew|pom.xml]`

 The generated theme is functional and is deployable to a @product@ instance.
-To build upon the generated app, modify the project by adding logic and additional files to the folders outlined above.
+To build upon the generated project, modify the project by adding logic and additional files to the folders outlined above.
 You can visit the [simple-theme](/develop/reference/-/knowledge_base/7-0/theme) project for a more expanded sample of a theme.
 Likewise, see the
 [Themes and Layout Templates](/develop/tutorials/-/knowledge_base/7-0/themes-and-layout-templates)